telarum/brainstorm/draft.md

 `telarum://` is a protocol with two parts: you can send a request to a server with headers, and you can receive a response with headers and a file. the response is sent in several chunks, the first chunk contains the headers, an index header, and a part of the file - the rest of the chunks only contains indexes and parts of the file.

 `telaring://` could be a protocol for interacting with telarum webrings/name servers, ie. to ask for the webring's name, to ask to resolve a domain,

 - what is a telarum url?

-a telarum url is made up of 5 parts, the protocol, the id, the name/webring, a port, and some data. the the part that's just the id and the name is refered to as the domain
+a telarum url is made up of 5 parts, the protocol, the id, the name/webring, a port, and some data. the the part that's just the id and the name is referred to as the domain

 > eg. protocol://id.name:port/data/